 The AoD Commissioner serves as a focal point in HHS to support and encourage the provision of quality services and supports and implementation of programs and policies that benefit people with disabilities and their families.

 Established by the Rehabilitation Act, the Independent Living Administration (ILA) manages programs, advocates in policy development, and helps establish and strengthen state and community networks of service providers in order to maximize the leadership, empowerment, independence, and productivity of individuals with disabilities.
 ILA also promotes the independent living philosophy of consumer control, self-help and self-advocacy, development of peer relationships and peer role models, and equal access for individuals with significant disabilities to all aspects of society.
 In addition, ILA manages programs that provide information and referral services to help people with paralysis and limb loss continue to live in their homes and participate in their communities.

-The Director of Independent Living reports directly to the ACL Administrator in carrying out ILA responsibilities and also serves as the Deputy Commissioner of the Administration on Disabilities.
+The Director of Independent Living reports directly to the ACL Administrator in carrying out ILA responsibilities and also serves as the Deputy Commissioner of the AoD.